maietta/sk-bun-websockets/README.md

 ---

 ## **Before You Start**
-- Update `src/lib/pocketbase.ts` with your PocketBase connection URL.
+- Update `src/lib/pocketbase.ts` with your PocketBase connection URL and the name of a collection (table) you wish to monitor.
 - Update `src/lib/singletonPocketBase.ts` to define the PocketBase collection to monitor in real time.

 ---